BUCK-LCO-NCI/DivProt/README.md

 ```
 $ awk 1 *ssX.fastqish > whatever_file_name_you_want (e.x. original_fasta_name.ss3.fastqish)
 ```
-~ Note: we *highly* reccommend using the .ss8 files for the mostsensitivealignments.
-Using .ss3 is certainly warrented though if you wish to decrease sensitivity to increase [simplistic] accuracy and prediction confidence  ~
+~ Note: we *highly* recommend using the .ss8 files for the most sensitive alignments.
+Using .ss3 is certainly warranted though if you wish to decrease sensitivity to increase [simplistic] accuracy and prediction confidence.
+For more on this, see the technical manuscript.

 ### Step 4
 Run the aligner to produce a matrix of alignment scores of all your input structure sequences.